 Have you ever or do you still volunteer now?
 What are the benefits for you?
 What did you enjoy most about it?
 The happiness.com community would love to hear your story below...

-Calvin edits the happiness magazine, as well being an artist and travel lover.
-He also enjoys hiking, nature, swimming, yoga, sweaty dancing, and all things vintage!
+Calvin edits our online magazine, makes art and loves swimming, yoga, dancing to house/techno, and all things vintage!
 Find out more.